What is RAPPORT Grants?

 Yes.
 The deadlines are the same with a 7 business day and 2 business day deadlines.
 Nothing has changed with the OSP submission deadlines.
 It is required to adhere to these dates in order for your proposal to be submitted on time.

 Yes.
-You can withdraw your submission at any time by clicking on the activity "Withdraw".
+You can cancel a proposal that you are preparing for submission at any time by clicking on the activity "".
 This will open a window where you can make comments.
-Once you have with drawn a proposal it will no longer be accessible but it has NOT been deleted.
+Thirty days after being marked as cancelled,the proposal with disappear from your tabs in RAPPORT Grants, but it has NOT been deleted.

-The PI is required to certify the proposal at two specific times in the process.
-(See image below) The first certification is called PI Routing Certification and includes a number of important questions which are transferred to the 424 form.
+The PI is required to is approval of the proposal at two specific times in the process.
+(See image below) The first approval is called PI Routing Approval and includes a number of important questions which are transferred to the 424 form.
 It is required that the PI complete this activity before routing this for approval.

-Once the proposal has been routed and approved by OSP, the PI is then again asked to Certify the Submission, which in effect is similar to a digital signature indicating the PI approves the content of the proposal.
+Once the proposal has been routed and approved by OSP, the PI is then again asked to Approve the Submission, which in effect is similar to a digital signature indicating the PI approves the content of the proposal.
 This is the last activity before the OSP Grants Officer send the proposal to Grants.gov.
-You can download a PDF step by step PI Certification Instruction Guide.
+You can download a PDF step by step PI Approval Instruction Guide.

 |You need help understanding how to use the system or would like more details on getting started||Call the OSP-IS support line at 6-8829 or email OSP-RAPPORT@cloud.dartmouth.edu|